Current research

 Canadian SKA Regional Centre infrastructure

-My group bridges observational astrophysics and advanced data science to handle the exabyte-scale challenges of the next decade.
+The group bridges observational astrophysics and advanced data science to handle the exabyte-scale challenges of the next decade.
+If you're interested in joining these efforts, see opportunities.